espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Protective Spirit Mask.md

 **Prerequisites** Druid Dedication or Wizard Dedication
 * * *
 Your mask carries the protective instincts of White Bull, the Horn Forger, and no one will hurt your allies while you have anything to say about it.
-Immediately after you Cast a non-cantrip Spell that targets only one ally, you can choose to have the spell also give that creature a +1 circumstance bonus to AC until the start of your next turn. [[Feat_Feature Effects/Effect_ Protective Spirit Mask|Effect: Protective Spirit Mask]]
+Immediately after you Cast a non-cantrip Spell that targets only one ally, you can choose to have the spell also give that creature a +1 circumstance bonus to AC until the start of your next turn. [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Protective Spirit Mask|Effect: Protective Spirit Mask]]

 You also gain the [[Adventure-Specific Actions/Protector's Interdiction|Protector's Interdiction]] reaction.